Well-posedness of dispersion managed nonlinear Schr\"odinger equations: Nonlinear estimates

 belongs to $L^\infty(J, L^2)\cap \calC(J, L^2)$ and \bdm \left\|\Psi_F \right\|_{L^\infty(J, L^2)}\lesssim \|F\|_{L^1(J, L^2)}. \edm Moreover, if $F\in L^1(J, H^1)$, then $\Psi_F$ is in $\calC(J, H^1)$. \end{theoremlist} \end{lemma} The Strichartz inequalities have a long history.
 The first proof by Strichartz \cite{Strichartz}, valid in all dimensions, was for the special case $p=q$.
 It was then later extended by several authors, see, for example, \cite{GV,KT}.
 The above formulation is from \cite{Cazenave} for the case of one space dimension.

-Before we present the space time bounds we need, which are based on Strichartz type estimates, we introduce one more notation.
-For a suitable $\psi=\psi(r)$, we denote by $L^q(\R^2, dx \psi dr)$, $1\leq q < \infty$, the Banach space of all functions with the weighted norm
+To state the space time bounds we need, which are based on Strichartz type estimates, we introduce one more notation.
+For a non--negative function $\psi$ on $\R$ we denote by $L^q(\R^2, dx \psi dr)$, $1\leq q < \infty$, the Banach space of all functions with the weighted norm